adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #195 Making some really good progress on the video.

 #196 Almost to the 8th hours ... which would be about 25% through the course.
 Am interested to see what will happen towards the end of the course.

+#197 Moving along.
+Still moving through.
+About to reach the 8th hour.